 In short, we match Aussies just like you with a range of lenders offering personal loans up to $10,000.
 All it takes is one simple application.
 Best of all, you can borrow the cash you need today and divide the costs over the coming months or years.
 In fact, the lenders in Monzi’s network may offer repayment terms of between 12 and 24 months.

-So, are you in the midst of a cash shortfall?
+So, are you after emergency loans?
 Do you need a little boost to get you through?

-A cash loan may be an option.
-Apply today with Monzi.
+Apply for cash loans today with Monzi.
 We may match you with a great Aussie lender before you know it.

 Am I eligible?